 Just when the caterpillar thought the world was over, it turned into a butterfly.” – Anonymous

 At the 2012 Wild Ones Annual Membership Meeting, the membership voted to partner with Monarch Joint Venture and Monarch Watch’s Bring Back the Monarchs program to help the monarchs and their migration.
 As a result of that meeting, Wild Ones established a committee which spent the next eight months developing information, materials, presentations and contacts which officially became the Wild for Monarchs campaign.
-The campaign is designed to harness the power of our national membership and 50 local chapters to educate and advocate for the monarchs and the native plants that support the monarch population and their migration.
+The campaign is designed to harness the power of our national membership and our 50 local chapters to educate and advocate for the monarchs and the native plants that support the monarch population and their migration.

 The Monarch Butterfly (Danaus plexippus) is the state insect of Alabama, Idaho, Illinois, Minnesota, Texas, and West Virginia.
 Although this magnificent insect is not endangered, many populations face an uncertain future due to habitat loss in their wintering grounds in Mexico and California as well as in summer breeding grounds throughout North America.
 If you would like to read more information about the monarchs and their migration, please go to our monarch migration in danger webpage.
 Here you’ll find information and links to other good resources and websites.

 The Wild for Monarchs committee has done a superb job in developing materials to educate the public about the native plants that monarchs need to thrive and to survive their migration.
 This webpage includes the Wild For Monarchs campaign materials, including a list of plants that should be in your yard.
 Here you will also find some of the very excellent articles carried in the Wild Ones Journal about the awesome monarch butterfly.
 Please read What Wild Ones Is Doing About It to learn more.

 - Have you or your children ever seen butterfly airplanes in your yard? in your garden?
 Then you’ll love this book by Joan Calder entitled Airplanes in the Garden.
 Written in a format easily understood by children, the illustrations are also awesome.
 Order yours now from the Wild Ones Wild Store.
 Just $20 which includes shipping and handling.

 - Milkweed, Monarchs and More – a Field Guide to the Invertebrate Community in the Milkweed Patch by Ba Rea, Karen Oberhauser and Michael A. Quinn is a beautiful book about milkweed and the invertebrates that depend on milkweed, including monarchs.
 If this is the guide for you, go to https://www.monarchlab.org/store/p-59-the-enlarged-and-updated-second-edition-of-milkweed-monarchs-more.aspx to purchase this large format, 79 page book.

 - Wild Ones “Celebrate the Monarch” Photos Wild Ones Photo Contest has a special category year titled “Celebrate the Monarch.”
 Check out these great photos.
 Watch for other awesome photos which we will post from time to time.

 Monarch Joint Venture

-Monarch Joint Venture is comprised of some 13 partners who all are focused on preserving the Monarch butterfly.
-Monarch Joint Venture will work throughout the U.S. to conserve and protect monarch populations and their migratory phenomena by implementing science-based habitat conservation and restoration measures in collaboration with multiple stakeholders.
+Monarch Joint Venture is comprised of a number of partners who are focused on preserving the Monarch butterfly.
+Monarch Joint Venture and its partners work throughout the U.S. to conserve and protect monarch populations and their migratory phenomena by implementing science-based habitat conservation and restoration measures in collaboration with multiple stakeholders.
 The partners in the joint venture include federal agencies, university botany departments and private not-for-profits including nature centers and member organizations.